BigWhaleLabs/dosu-invites-frontend/README.md

-# Frontend code template in React
+# Frontend code for dosu-invites

-This template is to be used for frontend applications.

 ## Features